 5 Manuscript text

 The first page of the manuscript includes the manuscript title, authors’ names and affiliations and complete contact information of the corresponding author.
 The second page contains the highlights, abstract and keywords.

 A good title is brief and informative.
 Do not use empty words and constructions like "A study of...", "Observations on...", and the like conveying very little to the reader.

 Highlights of each paper are included in the online table of contents and pasted below the article title in the article files.
 Emphasise the most important research findings reported in the article in your highlights statement.
-Write the highlight statements separated by semicolon (;) below the title in your manuscript.
+Write the highlight statements separated by semicolon (;) on top of the second page of your manuscript.
 The total length of highlights must not be more than 60 words.

-The length of an abstract must not be more than 250 words in one paragraph (400 words for review articles).
-The abstract must be structured to provide sufficient information on the context, aims, methods, and results of your research.
+The length of an abstract must not be more than 250 words in one paragraph for all article types except review articles, which may contain an abstract of 400 words divided into a maximum of three paragraphs.
+The abstract must be structured to provide sufficient information on the context, aims, methods, results and conclusions of your research.
 Always end the abstract with a clear conclusion.
 Do not use references to literature.